-Valve should be stored in its original shipping container until just prior to installation with any protection means in place and protected from the environment or any other potentially damaging effects.
-Valve should be properly supported and secured before moving to prevent possible damage to valve, property or harm to personnel.
+Valves should be stored in original shipping containers until installation with protective means in place to prevent any damaging effects from the environment or other potentially damaging influences.
+Valves should be properly supported and secured before moving to prevent possible damage to property or harm to personnel.